CappasityTech/API/README.md

 2. For ease of integration assign SKU to the models you are uploading - this is a user generated alias, which can be used to programmatically access existing models and generate embeddable iframe code on the go.
 3. If you do not assign SKUs right away - it can be done manually through our website interface via "edit model" feature.

-## API methods
+## API methods and considerations

 There are 2 ways to integrate with us - for testing & debugging you might use `embed button`, which will allow you to select different settings, size of the iframe and receive `iframe` code right away.
 However, when you are working with large amounts of models it might be most convenient to use API to generate iframe code.
 It won't change unless you change settings - so it's advised to cache it to reduce latency and amount of requests your server is performing.
+Consider [Cappasity API rate limits](#rate-limits).

 ### Get embed code based on SKU